histausse/ph0wn_2021_lost_legacy/README.md

     return w3 & 255
 ```

-There is a usable version of those function in `cipher.py`.
+There is an usable version of those functions in `cipher.py`.
 Let's test it:

 ```
 $ python cipher.py "Niklaus Wirth"